AndrewMathas/WebQuiz/README.rst

 webquiz-ini.code.tex
      code for reading and accessing the ini fle in latex

-pgfsys-dvisvgm4ht.def
-     a custom tikz driver for tex4ht from dvisvgm4ht_ supplied by Michal Hoftich

 webquiz-\*.lang
      language support files.
 These are used by `webquiz_main.py` when writing the quiz web pages but we find them by putting them in the LaTeX search